mars-project/meps/mep-0002-simplify-data-structure.md

 ![mep-0002_04](https://user-images.githubusercontent.com/5388750/231441711-9cd42d03-1c9c-4089-8b1c-ee70699d0965.png)

-And we can see from the graph the cost of constructing the `TensorChunkData`is about 2.81e-06s.
+From the graph we can see the cost of constructing the `TensorChunkData` is about 2.81e-06s.
-Secondly, we remove the `_id` field and then do the same constucting.
+Secondly, we remove the `_id` field and then do the same constructing.

 ![mep-0002_05](https://user-images.githubusercontent.com/5388750/231441715-6b26adae-9dcf-4fbe-86c9-f727b06cf674.png)